Advanced MVP · Rust-native

 Powered by a TopologyService gRPC server

-The driver accepts executor registrations and per-heartbeat counter snapshots, fanned out via JSONL event logs to the history server's dashboard.
-See crates/spark-history-server/src/dashboard.html and the topology-demo-* workload generators.
+The driver accepts executor registrations and per-heartbeat counter snapshots, fanned out via event logs to the history server's dashboard — so you can watch tasks, shuffle transfers, and cluster-wide totals update live as a query runs.

 1 · In-process Python no daemon · DuckDB-shaped